Why is No.563 so special to the Swanage Railway?

 In time, we hope to share 563 with as many people as possible and aim to make the locomotive accessible to all.
 The locomotive will travel to other heritage railways all over the country from time to time.
 This will help it tell the story of the London and South Western Railway and to become an ambassador for our local area.

-If we are seen to be sitting on our hands waiting for grants or hand outs, we will be refused so fundraising at this stage is utterly vital.
+If we are seen to be sitting on our hands waiting for grants or hand outs, we will be refused so continued and successful fundraising is utterly vital.

 Every single donation is a vote of confidence for No. 563 to return to steam.
 The more people we can reach, the more likely we are to succeed.
 If you are thinking of donating now is the time to join us and be part of this exciting journey.